-Historians of money will tell you about the 16th Amendment ratified by Congress in 1909 and certified in 1913 to provide for a federal tax on income and how quickly that led to the Federal Reserve System.
-It still is what it was but taxing people and corporations changed, and not in a good way.
+“Historians of money will tell you about the 16th Amendment ratified by Congress in 1909 and certified in 1913 provides for a federal tax on income and how quickly that led to the Federal Reserve System.
+It still is what it was but taxing people and corporations changed, and not in a good way.”Rex Curry

-Here’s Crazy Idea
+Here’s a Crazy Idea

 The GND and the Triple Bottom Line

 John Elkington continues to advance the idea of the TBL or 3BL as Chairman and Chief Pollinator at Volans.
-The Breakthrough Challenge: 10 ways to Connect Today’s Profits With Tomorrow’s Bottom Line is his most recent collaboration.
+The Breakthrough Challenge: 10 Ways to Connect Today’s Profits With Tomorrow’s Bottom Line is his most recent collaboration.
 The TBL is an accounting framework that measures social and environmental impacts as economic costs.
-His consulting company Volans survives but he admits to the failure of TBL to take hold.
+His consulting company Volans survives, but he admits to the failure of TBL to take hold.
 After 25 years and despite slow progress in its adaptation, he sees new leverage points that can advance its original effort at a system change.

 Getting to System Change in the GND

 Altering capitalism away from income and toward the dollar could revitalize generously corrupted accounting systems.
-The GND and whatever other countries want to call it, will invest in breakthroughs, cause disruptions, followed by recognizing, punishing and sidelining unstainable sectors.
+The GND and whatever other countries want to call it will invest in breakthroughs, cause disruptions, followed by recognizing, punishing, and sidelining unstainable sectors.